-We have three special events throughout the year to help reach our CMF goal: the Annual Golf Classic in September, the Christmas Luncheon, Fashion Show and Boutique in December, and the CAPER (Crespi Auction to Preserve Educational Rewards) Gala in the spring.
+We have three special events throughout the year to help reach our CMF goal: the Annual Golf Classic in September, the Christmas Luncheon, Fashion Show and Boutique in December, and the CAPER (Crespi Auction to Preserve Educational Rewards) Gala in April.
 Volunteers and financial sponsors are needed to ensure the success of these events.
-The school also has several alumni events to bring back alums including the All-Celts Weekend and Reunions in October and the Excellence in Leadership dinner in February.
+The school also has several alumni events to bring back alums including the All-Celts Weekend and Reunions in October and the Hall of Fame dinner in February.